Wrecclesham: Sport

 Wrecclesham Football Club joined the Surrey County Intermediate League (Western) in 2007 and won its Premier Division in 2011.
 The club's 1st XI team opted to promotion to the top division of the Aldershot & District Football League where it has a second team who play some divisions below.
 Wrecclesham Football Club folded at the end of the 2013/14 season.
 After the folding of Wrecclesham FC, United Football Club of Farnham (UFC Farnham) became the only football club based in Wrecclesham from the 2014/15 season with their first and reserve teams playing in the Guildford & Woking Alliance Football League Divisions Three and Five respectively.
 In May 2016 it was announced that UFC Farnham would merge with the Wrecclesham Social Club to once again become Wrecclesham FC, continuing the tradition of a club which was founded in 1904.

 In 2019 Badshot Lea F.C. opened The Operatix Community Ground at Westfield Lane, the site previously used by Farnham Rugby Club.
 Their first game at the ground was played against Aldershot Town F.C. of the Vanarama National League on 6 July 2019 with an attendance of over 600 people.
 In 2007, Badshot Lea F.C. were promoted to the Football Association National Non-League Pyramid.
 They ground-shared at several clubs so that they could meet the FA Ground Compliance requirements, before settling at the old Farnham Rugby Club ground in Wrecclesham.
 Their men's 1st Xl compete in national competitions such as the FA Cup and FA Vase.
 Badshot Lea Ladies 1st Xl compete in the Thames Valley Counties Women's Football League Div 1 and the Women's FA Cup, and the youth plays in various league competitions in Surrey and Hampshire.

+Notable people

+Brian Vesey-Fitzgerald (1900 – 1981), naturalist and author, lived at Long Croft in the village.